 Experiment and see what you and your family like better.

-I love dried cherries.
-They are so flavorful and add a bit of soft texture to the cookies.
-If you don’t like dried cherries, you could substitute raisins.
+- I love dried cherries.
+They are so flavorful and add a soft texture to the cookies.
+If you don't like dried cherries, substitute them with raisins.

-If you decide to soak the dried cherries beforehand, I recommend to give them at least 1 hour to sit in the liquid.
-I wanted this to be a quick recipe you can do on the fly and be done within less than 45 minutes, which is the primary reason why I don’t include this step in the original recipe.
+- If you decide to soak the dried cherries beforehand, I recommend giving them at least 1 hour to sit in the liquid.
+I wanted this to be a quick recipe you can make on the fly, which is the reason why I didn't include this step in the original recipe.

 Alternatively, you could also soak them in other liquids like brandy.

 You can store the chai cookies in an airtight container for about a month.
 I've never done that because the cookies have never lasted this long at our house.

 Lemon Date Balls.
 One of my favorite no-bake treats.